jhudson8/smocks/README.md

 Stateful HTTP mocking service.
 Easily add routes and different scenarios for each route including the ability to maintain state with an admin interface to control everything.

-With smocks you can define
+With smocks you can

-* the route (with dynamic tokens) and method to handle
+* create route definitions (with dynamic tokens)
-* multiple route handlers (variants) for each route (selectable through an admin console)
+* define multiple route handlers (variants) for for any route (selectable through an admin console)
-* dynamic configuration values defined for routes and variants (accessable through an admin console)
+* add input configuration components for routes and variants (accessable through an admin console)
-* chaninable interface to streamline route definitions
+* use a chaninable interface to streamline route definitions
-* route request handlers that can keep a state for true dynamic mocking capabilities
+* use route request handlers that can keep a state for true dynamic mocking capabilities
-* global request handlers which can be selected for any route
+* define global request handlers which can be selected for any route
-* plugins which can intercept all requests to perform actions
+* use plugins which can intercept all requests to perform actions

 Docs